 Video-based tools, such as the Motive AI Dashcam, capture video and driver data to identify unsafe driving habits and alert drivers to them in real time.
 While some perceive dash cams to be nothing more than surveillance tools, they’re actually integral to saving lives.

 An AI-powered safety platform can show safety managers when a driver is practicing unsafe behavior and highlight the in-cab distractions putting their team at risk.

 Were they texting while driving?
 Following the car ahead too closely?
 During a follow-up coaching session, AI Dashcam footage can be used to provide the context and demonstrate the potential risk of what happened.
 The video footage and driver data tell a fuller story of fleet safety.
 At the same time, they provide valuable insight into how each driver can improve.

 By reviewing the video together, the driver and coach can discuss why the behavior was unsafe and how to avoid it in the future.
 A video-based coaching session is where improvements in driver behavior and safety take place.

 Driver coaching sessions typically don’t last long, so it’s important to keep the session focused.
 Videos identify opportunities for improvement in ways that other telematics-based tools can’t.

-Show the driver when they took their eyes off the road (and how surrounding vehicles could have been impacted).
+Show the driver when they took their eyes off the road and how surrounding vehicles could have been impacted.
 Show the driver when and where they could have left more distance between their vehicle and the car ahead.
 Give them the chance to come to it on their own.
-On the off chance they don’t, the coach can reinforce what could have been done differently to bring about safer results.
+On the off chance they don’t, the coach can reinforce what could have been done differently to create safer results.